HussainMehdi/AGI-Project/README.md

 #### `perform(action: Action): ActionResult`

 Perform an action on a UI node.
 Returns an `ActionResult` indicating success or failure.

+#### `executePrompt(userPrompt: String): PromptResult`

+Execute a natural language prompt.
+This will:
+1. Capture the current UI state
+2. Send the prompt and UI state to the LLM (Ollama)
+3. Parse the LLM response into commands
+4. Execute the commands

+Returns a `PromptResult` containing the results of all executed actions.

+**Note**: This is a blocking call.
+Consider running it on a background thread or using coroutines.

 ### Data Models